Share911/meteor-cordova-android-aws-examples/examples/optimized-build/base-image/README.md

 Replace the "Resource" entries with the actual ARN's.

-Once created, attach the policy into your codebuild role
+### 6. Attach Policy to Role

-It is usually named as codebuild-$projectname-service-role
+Once created, attach the policy into your codebuild role.
+It is usually named something like: codebuild-$projectname-service-role

 ## Start the build
 Once everything has been configured, head over to your codebuild project and click on start build.